spyroks/mobile-id-java-client/README.md

 > **Note** that `verificationCode` of the service should be displayed on the screen, so the person could verify if the verification code displayed on the screen and code sent him as a text message are identical.

 #### Create a signature from unhashed data
 This is a good case when we have some data that we want to sign, but it isn't transformed into a hash yet.
-We can use `SignableData`, simply providing it with the data and wanted hash algorithm and the client will deal with hashing for you.
+We can use `SignableData`, simply providing it with the data and the wanted hash algorithm and the client will deal with hashing for you.

 ```java
 SignableData dataToSign = new SignableData("HACKERMAN".getBytes(StandardCharsets.UTF_8));